lkrotowski/POSA-14/README.md

 from directory containing pom.xml file (provided that you have Maven installed).

+If project does not use Maven (Android projects) you need to fill local.properties file with sdk.dir=/full/path/to/your/sdk/directory and invoke (Apache Ant needed):

+	$ ant debug

+After successful build (provided you have emulator running or device connected):

+	$ ant installd

+If it's test project you can run tests with:

+	$ ant test

 ## Specific assignment instructions

 ### Assignment from week 2, running BuggyLongTest